Arcane (TV series): Season 1

 Andrew Webster of The Verge praised the "fantasy-meets-steampunk world" and how no knowledge of League was needed to understand the show.
 Despite calling Act 1 "a fairly typical fantasy tale" he lauded the animation, saying that "each frame looks like a gorgeous piece of hand-painted concept art; in motion, it's like nothing I've ever seen" and that "it's also a world that feels lived-in and fully realized."
 Matt Cabral of Common Sense Media called the first season "visually stunning" and that it "features the sort of nuanced characterizations, thoughtful storytelling, and rich worldbuilding typically associated with big-budget, big-screen epics."
 He also took note of the blend of fantasy, steampunk and sci-fi with emphasis on how the story puts a "fresh spin on the heavily recycled premise."
 Cabral concluded that viewers didn't need to have played League to appreciate the show.

 Reviewing the first four episodes of the first season, Tara Bennett of Paste enjoyed the way that "[the creators] purposefully made an adult animated drama that unflinchingly utilizes violence, adult language, and very dark storylines when needed to make the lives of the large ensemble cast resonate."
 Bennett favorably compared the series to Game of Thrones, Shadow and Bone, Castlevania and BioShock.
-She was also positive about the "nuance and subtle facial movements" of Fortiche's animation combined with the performances from Steinfeld, Jenness, Purnell and Spisak.
+She was also positive about the "nuance and subtle facial movements" of Fortiche's animation combined with the performances of Steinfeld, Jenness, Purnell and Spisak.
 Bennett called "Enemy" by Imagine Dragons "infectious" and that the show is "the new benchmark for what can be done when it comes to successfully translating worthy videogame universes into a different medium."

-Many publications noted that the series has been highlighted as one of the greatest video game adaptations.
+Many publications have considered the series to be one of the best video game adaptations of all time.